arminvanderburg/arminvanderburg/README.md

 - Bash
 - PowerShell

-In the future I want to make some more projects with Java
+In the future I want to make some more projects with Java.